Blotch3D/Blotch3D/README.md

 ...sets X' to X and Y' to Y.

-Such a matrix is called an *identity* matrix because the output is the same as the input.
+This matrix is called the *identity* matrix because the output is the same as the input.

 We can create matrices that scale, shear, and even rotate points.
 To